 A graduate certificate is a continuing education and professional development opportunity.
 Graduate certificates have fewer courses than a graduate degree program (such as a master’s degree), and there is no requirement to conduct research or defend a thesis.
 Graduate certificates are designed to focus on a specific topic or skillset, such as plant management.
 This graduate certificate in weed science, and many others, are offered 100% online – there is no requirement to travel to Gainesville for coursework or exams, making it ideal for students with full-time jobs.

 The Weed Science Graduate Certificate

-This graduate certificate is part of the Agronomy Department at UF.
+This graduate certificate is part of the University of Florida Agronomy department.
 It is a graduate-level program and is ideal for:

 - Natural resource managers

 - Extension agents